gsa-oes/office-of-evaluation-sciences/pages/apply.md

 permalink: /apply/
 image: /assets/img/apply.jpg
 ---
+## OES Recruitment Status

+Our office is not currently accepting applications for our fellowship.
+To be notified of opportunities to join the team, please submit your email address here.

+Please find details below if you are interested in learning more about roles on the team and requirements of applicants.

-## Join our 2017 Fellowship Cohort
+## Fellowship Detials

-The Office of Evaluation Sciences (OES), based at the General Services Administration at 1800 F St. NW, is currently accepting applications for a one-year fellowship in Washington, D.C. beginning in October 2017.
+The Office of Evaluation Sciences (OES) is based at the General Services Administration at 1800 F St. NW.
+Fellows spend one year in Washington D.C., often beginning the first week of October.

-## Fellowship Details

 OES is a diverse team of applied reseachers committed to improving the way government serves the public.
 Most team members join OES on-loan from other offices in government, academic institutions, or nonprofit organizations on either a reimbursable or non-reimbursable basis.
 Team members have joined from a variety of universities, non-profits, and federal departments (e.g. Department of Education, Department of Agriculture, Housing and Urban Development Department).
 Other types of federal appointments may be offered on a limited basis.